Danonexe/arkumu-app/README.md

 Each column shows sample data from your file to help you understand what's in that column.
 Use these examples to decide which annotations make sense.

+## Technical Documentation

+- [URL Creation and Import Process](URL_CREATION_AND_IMPORT_PROCESS.md) - Detailed explanation of how URIs are generated and data is imported

 ## Development

 For detailed development instructions, testing, deployment, and other advanced features, see the [Cookiecutter Django documentation](https://cookiecutter-django.readthedocs.io/).